frederic-perez/AmE-dictionary/data/dictionary.md

 __onionskin__ _n_ /′ən‚yən‚skin/ A thin strong lightweight translucent paper used especially for making carbon copies. _Onionskin pages._ _Onionskin paper._
 __onlooker__ _n_ :four::hammer: (onlookers)
 __only problem is__
-__onomatopoeia__ _n_ :two: /ah-nuh-mah-tuh-PEE-uh/ Onomatopoeia means “the creation or use of words that imitate sounds.”
+__onomatopoeia__ _n_ :three::mega: /on-uh-mat-uh–pee–uh/ /ah-nuh-mah-tuh-PEE-uh/ Onomatopoeia means “the creation or use of words that imitate sounds.”
 Example: The thunder boomed and the lightning crashed.
 It can also refer to the words themselves.
 __onset__ _n_ :nine::mega::astonished: __1__ The beginning or start of something: _the onset of a cold._ _Early onset dementia._ __2__ An attack; assault.
 __onside kick__ _n_ Short kick-off that travels just far enough to be recoverable by the kicking team.
 __onslaught__ _n_ :seven: A violent attack. _The onslaught of the Jacques._